-We bring these 3 activities together to bring you a complete Karate tuition experience in Chessington .
+We bring these three activities together to bring a complete Karate tuition experience in Chessington .

-Karate Historical background and its Development into a World Martial Art At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for people who wished to learn martial arts and started teaching Karate in Okinawan institutions.
-This resulted in further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who introduced the art to Japan in 1922.
+History Of The Origins Of Karate At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for those who wished to learn forms of martial arts and began teaching Karate in Okinawan institutions.
+This led to even further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the skill to Japan in 1922.

 (info courtesy of: Karate Class in Chessington )